rickoff/Rickoff/README.md

 - Add a maximum level for the players

-**GameplayAdvance**

-- Slow down the player according to the type of weapon used and his weight of armor

 **DeathDrop**

 - This is the modified version of DeathDrop made for Rickoff so that only gold is left to death except 100